-- Mental Health Professionals, from the Ministry of Family & Children and the Sunshine Coast Mental Health & Addiction Services.
+Mental Health Professionals, from the Ministry of Family & Children and the Sunshine Coast Mental Health & Addiction Services.
 This includes youth, adult and family counseling services.
 The youth services are delivered directly through the schools. .

-- A Public Health Nurse, who is at the Health Centre every two weeks and focused on Moms & Tots, young children and immunization programs.
+> - A Public Health Nurse, who is at the Health Centre every two weeks and focused on Moms & Tots, young children and immunization programs.

-- A Nurse Practitioner who is at the Health Centre 1 day per week and focused on Women’s Wellness and a Youth Drop in clinic.
+> - A Nurse Practitioner who is at the Health Centre 1 day per week and focused on Women’s Wellness and a Youth Drop in clinic.

-- Two Registered Massage Therapists who practice daily at the PHHC.
+> - Two Registered Massage Therapists who practice daily at the PHHC.

-- Additionally, the Health Centre boardroom is available for use by various community organizations or groups that are involved in overall general health related activities.
-These include TOPS, AA, hearing consultations, prosthetic fittings, the Steady Feet program, the Health Centre Auxiliary, the Pender Harbour Seniors’ Initiative program and various wellness days focused on self-management of chronic conditions.
+> - Additionally, the Health Centre boardroom is available for use by various community organizations or groups that are involved in overall general health related activities.
+These include FOCUS, AA, hearing consultations, prosthetic fittings, the Steady Feet program, the Health Centre Auxiliary, the Pender Harbour Seniors’ Initiative program and various wellness days focused on self-management of chronic conditions.